gianlucam76/k8s-cleaner/docs/index.md

 By combining the **flexibility** of **scheduling**, the **accuracy** of **label filtering**, the **power** of **Lua-based criteria**, and the ability to **remove** or **update** stale resources, the k8s-cleaner empowers users to effectively manage Kubernetes environments and optimise resource usage.

+## Contribute

+We encourage everyone to contribute to the example directory by adding new Cleaner configurations 💡.
+This will help the community benefit from different expertise and build a stronger knowledge base of the Cleaner use cases.

+🤝 Together we can expand the range of Cleaner applications and make it an even more valuable tool for managing Kubernetes resources efficiently.

 ## Support us

 !!! tip ""